Behavioral Assessment Program

 - A program that seeks information and uses resources to manage a potential threat and bring it to an appropriate conclusion with safety and individual rights considered

-Examples of how Behavioral Assessment can be used
+Examples of when Behavioral Assessment can be used

 - College personnel are made aware of a student in an OCC online course who posts threatening inappropriate remarks/pictures